PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 # Various LuckPerm Commands for Templates and Mines

+*Not supported - For informational purposes only*

 The WorldGuard regions are covered below, but first you need to setup the groups within LuckPerm.
 Failure to create the groups prior to using them with the regions and prison rank commands may result in failures to work properly.

-For prison, we will use the prefix of `prison.mines` so we know what these groups and permissions are related to the mines.
+These examples use the prefix of `prison.mines` so we know what these groups and permissions are related to the mines.

 LuckPerms commands to create a group is as follows.